 Not surprisingly, the ANA Lounge is busier than the ANA Suites Lounge.
 Fortunately, ANA designed their business class lounge to accommodate more passengers.
 There are a few different seating areas to prevent overcrowding.

-While you wait for your flight, you can enjoy a meal from a large buffet which also includes several dessert options.
+While you wait for your flight, you can enjoy a meal from a large buffet, which also includes several dessert options.
 There’s even a hot food station if you are in the mood for something more substantial.

-Once on board your flight, you will see that every seat in the business class cabin has direct aisle access.
+Once onboard your flight, you will see that every seat in the business class cabin has direct aisle access.
 This is a staple of a good business class seat.
-Additionally, each seat is lie-flat so you can rest peacefully during the flight.
+Additionally, each seat is lie-flat, so you can rest peacefully during the flight.

 Like many business class cabins, window seats are great for solo travelers.
-If you are traveling with a companion, the two middle seats might be better for you as it will be easier to chat.
+If you are traveling with a companion, the 2 middle seats might be better for you as it will be easier to chat.

 During meals, you’ll have your choice wine to pair with a nice meal.
 While the presentation is on a tray, the actual meal gets great reviews.

-How To Fly ANA Business Class Using Points
+How to Fly ANA Business Class Using Points

 ANA Mileage Club